symcd2020/Project1/README.md

 To visually represent the education trends, bar graphs and lines charts were created.

 ### Bar Graph 1
 Shows the average number of completions for each level of education.
+From this we can see that High School and Bachelors degrees have the largest number of completions.
+From this view, it looks like Associates, Bachelors, and Masters completions are increasing over the years.
+Next we will look closer at these three levels of education.
 - **No Education:** Represented in blue.
 - **High School Education:** Represented in orange.
 - **GED:** Represented in green.